securitybunker/databunker/API.md

 ## Delete user by record
 ### `DELETE /v1/user/{token,login,email,phone}/{address}`

-This command will remove all user records from the database, leaving only user token id.
+This command will remove all user records from the database, leaving only user **token** for refference.
 This API is used to fullfull the customer' **right to forget**.

-In **enterprise version**, user record deletion can be delayed as defined by the company policy.
+In Databunker **enterprise version**, user record deletion can be delayed as defined by the company policy.

 ### Example: